Russia opposition leader Navalny’s health worsens in prison

-MOSCOW (AP) — Russian opposition leader Alexei Navalny has suffered back pains and leg problems in prison, his lawyer said Thursday.
+MOSCOW (AP) — Russian opposition leader Alexei Navalny has accused prison authorities of failing to provide proper treatment for his back pain and leg problems, saying in a letter posted Thursday that his physical condition has worsened in prison and he now has trouble walking.

-The lawyer, Olga Mikhailova, said Navalny’s condition has notably deteriorated in recent days.

-“He’s suffering strong pains in his back and his right leg.
-He’s feeling numbness in his right lower leg,” Mikhailova said outside the prison in remarks carried by independent Dozhd TV.
-“His right leg is in terrible shape.”
+Navalny blamed his health problems on prison officials failing to provide the right medicines and refusing to allow his doctor to visit him behind bars.
+A copy of the letter to penitentiary officials and Russia’s top prosecutor was posted on Navalny’s website.

 The 44-year-old Navalny, who is President Vladimir Putin’s most outspoken opponent, was arrested on Jan.
 17 upon his return from Germany, where he spent five months recovering from a nerve-agent poisoning that he blames on the Kremlin.
 Russian authorities have rejected the accusation.

+He accused prison officials of undermining his health with a “deliberate denial of due medical assistance.”

+But Navalny’s lawyer, Olga Mikhailova, said Thursday after visiting him in prison that “his right leg is in terrible shape.”

-Mikhailova said Navalny was taken to a hospital outside prison on Wednesday for magnetic resonance tomography but wasn’t given the results.
-She said Navalny has received pills and ointment for his pain, but prison authorities refused to accept medicines that lawyers brought to him.
+Mikhailova said on Dozhd TV that Navalny was taken to a hospital outside his prison on Wednesday for magnetic resonance tomography but wasn’t given the results.

-Mikhailova said Navalny had experienced back pain for four weeks, but prison officials also would not permit a visit by his doctor.
+She said Navalny had experienced back pain for four weeks, but prison officials also would not permit a visit by his doctor.
 The lawyer argued that authorities should transfer Navalny to Moscow so he could get better treatment.

 Earlier this month, Navalny was moved to a prison colony in Pokrov in the Vladimir region, 85 kilometers (53 miles) east of Moscow.
 The facility stands out among Russian penitentiaries for its particularly strict regime that includes routines like standing at attention for hours.

-Note: An earlier version corrected the surname of Navalny’s lawyer to Mikhailova, not Volkova,